Swap Dynamics in Single-Peaked Housing Markets: Properties of swap dynamics

 The triplet of resources $\tuple{\pi_{a_1}, \pi_{a_2}, \pi_{a_3}}$ is thus a witness of the violation of the worst-restrictedness condition for a profile to be single-peaked (Proposition \ref{prop:SP=>WR}).
 Indeed, all the three resources are ranked last by an agent when we restrict our attention to these resources.
-The contradiction if thus set.
+The contradiction is thus established.

-Suppose now that $\pi$ is stable with respect to $C_{k - 1}$, we show that no improving deal of size $k$ exists in $\pi$.
-From this induction hypothesis, we get that:
+Suppose now that $\pi$ is stable with respect to $C_{k - 1}$.
+We will show that no improving deal of size $k$ exists in $\pi$.
+From the induction hypothesis, we get that:

 Indeed there would otherwise exist two agents $a_l$ and $a_l'$, that are not next to one another in $\mu$, such that $\pi_{a_l'} \succ_l \pi_{a_l}$.
 It would then have been possible to ``cut'' $\mu$ between those two agents so that $a_l$ receives $\pi_{a_l'}$.
 The new cycle-deal obtained would also have been improving and then an improving deal of size strictly smaller than $k$ would exist.